Civil Tentative Rulings Announcement

 The following are the tentative rulings for cases calendared before Judge Sonny S. Sandhu in Department 24:

-The following are the tentative ruling for cases calendared before Commissioner Jared D. Beeson in Department 19 located at the Turlock Division at 300 Starr Avenue, Turlock, CA:
+The following are the tentative rulings for cases calendared before Commissioner Jared D. Beeson in Department 19 located at the Turlock Division at 300 Starr Avenue, Turlock, CA:

-***There are no Tentative Rulings in Department 19***
+***There are no tentative rulings for Department 19***